jantimon/useWorkerPromise/README.md

 ## Types

-`useWorkerPromise` and `useWorkerMemo` are fully typed and provides helpers to keep your worker typings in sync with your react application.
+`useWorkerMemo` is fully typed and provides helpers to keep your worker typings in sync with your react application.

-## Examples
+## Online Examples

 - slow worker demo on [Glitch](https://glitch.com/edit/#!/zinc-acute-train)
 - fuzzy worker search on [Glitch](https://glitch.com/edit/#!/fluffy-honored-gerbil)

-## Demo
+## Usage

+`useWorkerMemo` lazyloads and boots `worker.ts` in a seperate webworker process.
+As soon as the worker is ready `useWorkerMemo` will execute the webworker with the given value.

+Until the first result is available `useWorkerMemo` will return `undefined`.

 worker.ts
 ```tsx